 With the evolution of the Internet and social media, it is now even easier to complain.
 Great, right?!

-Whoever the organisation you wish to complain to are, the likelihood is they’re on Facebook, Twitter etc. Making it even easier to contact them about any issues you may have.
+Whoever the organisation you wish to complain to is, the likelihood is they’re on Facebook, Twitter etc.—making it even easier to contact them about any issues you may have.

 Simply visit their Facebook page or other social media account and send your complaint.
 Explaining you are deaf could lead to help and understanding from the organisation on how to provide services that suit your needs.

-However they may get loads of comments and they simply cannot wade through them all, they may not hold quite as much importance and priority as say a phone call or email.
-Especially if your comment gets filtered out by all the other incoming comments.
+However, they may get loads of comments and simply cannot wade through them all; they may not hold quite as much importance and priority as, say, a phone call or email, especially if your comment gets filtered out by all the other incoming comments.

 Visit/Revisit The Organisation (Face-to-Face)

-If none of the above methods are to your liking, they haven’t worked out or you’re simply passing by the organisation anyway, then popping into their building can be a good way of making your complaint and having it taken seriously.
+If none of the above methods is to your liking, they haven’t worked out, or you’re simply passing by the organisation anyway, then popping into their building can be a good way of making your complaint and taking it seriously.

-If you’re worried about there being a possible misunderstanding then don’t hesitate in bringing along an interpreter to help you in getting your complaint across and solving the issue.
+If you’re worried about there being a possible misunderstanding, then don’t hesitate to bring along an interpreter to help you in getting your complaint across and solving the issue.

 Remember to bring any receipts or other relevant evidence that supports your complaint.